e-kotov/tphconv/README.md

 # Overview

-**tphconv** is an R package for converting public transport accessibility data from the Transport Poverty Hub into spatial formats.
+**tphconv** is an R package for converting public transport accessibility data from the Transport Poverty Hub into raster and vector spatial formats with GISCO IDs.
 It’s designed to:

 - [x] Read gzipped CSV files containing point-based accessibility measures (e.g., number of people reachable within 10–20 minutes by